ILIAS-eLearning/ILIAS/docs/development/security.md

 to ensure that all commits are in a single patch file, if multiple commits are needed to fix the issue.
 To make the application of the patches as easy as possible, **fixes for security issues MUST not contain any unrelated changes**.
-* Upload the patch files to the corresponding issue in the project ‘ILIAS Security’ on our issue tracker.
+* Upload the patch files to the corresponding issue in the project "ILIAS Security" on our issue tracker.
 If you would like to provide a patch for an issue, but do not have access to the issue on our tracker please send the patch files to the issue manager on a secure channel.